bunqCommunity/bunqDesktop/README.md

 ## Features
 - View all your accounts and payments
 - Send new payments to other users
+- Create and view bunq.me requests
+- Accept and decline requests
 - Encrypted storage on your device
 - Available on Windows, Linux and Mac